Satyaasuresh/Vacancy_Scraper/README.md

 # Vacancy_Scraper
 The following program scrapes job vacancy data for a particular job from a job search engine and then automatically transfers the data into an Excel spreadsheet.
 The data collected includes the job title, location, company, description, and salary.
+It is programmed to read through an initial Excel spreadsheet containing a list of occupation, and then automatically collects data on that occupation.
+The number of vacancies analyzed is specified by the user.